Best Time to Visit Patagonia

 - Highlights: This is the best time to hit the ski slopes in Chile and Argentina.
 There are incredible mountain ranges with gorgeous condition in both countries; El Chalten, Chile and Bariloche, Argentina are popular choices.
 Whale watching tours start in June and run through December.
 This is your golden opportunity to spot one of these amazing mammals.
 Argentina’s most popular tours depart from Puerto Madryn and Puerto Piramides.
 You can even view these gentle giants from the shore in Playa Doradillo!
 The winds are less, the scenery is beautiful and crisp, but remember, this is winter.
 Temperatures are cold and many of the day excursions are not running.
 Many hiking trails are closed due to impassable conditions.
 This is also the rainiest season overall, so expect wet, muddy conditions during any outdoor activity.
 If you’re not into skiing or whale-watching, you probably want to choose a different season.

-Patagonia is a wild and untamed beauty.
+Patagonia is a wild and untamed beauty — a definite not-miss on your Chile tour or trip to Argentina.
 It’s a place that can be visited repeatedly and you would still never have the same experience twice.
 Nature enthusiast, outdoor adventurers, photographers, day-trippers, and thrill seekers will all have their expectations met and exceeded in this wondrous region.